 BTW - Heathkits were not just a U.S. phenomenon.
 After Heath reached a certain level of success, versions of the Heathkit product line were offered in the U.K. and Europe and there were differences.
 More about this in a future update.
 What follows are brief descriptions of the companies represented here.

 Heathkit was a well known supplier of electronic kits from 1947 through the early 1990's (although no new kits were developed after 1986).
 An incredible number of kits were offered including test equipment, amateur and SWL radio, audio, televisions, computers, robotics, automotive and other items difficult to categorize.
 Not all of their product offerings were kits.
 In their later years, many items were offered as either kits or assembled.
 Some items were only available assembled.
 This site will focus just on items available in kit form.
-For now, the computer, TV and robotics kits are not included.
-Heathkit is no longer in business.
-Don Desrochers, the owner, filed for bankrupcy in May of 2012.
-In their last few years they focused on selling educational products to schools and were known as Heathkit Educational Systems.
-A decline in funding from federal and state sources had a serious impact on their revenues.
-An article on the ARRL website discusses this matter in more detail.
+For now, the computer and robotics kits are not included.
+Heathkit is still in business but they now focus on selling Heathkit educational systems.
 When discussing electronic kit providers of the 20th century, Heathkit was the big Kahuna and is by far the largest part of this site.
 The best place to learn about the history of the company is in Chuck Penson's excellent book "Heathkit: A Guide to the Amateur Radio Products".
 There are a number of good Internet based information sources as well (see the Heathkit Resources page).